 Often this distinction is blurred – in a violent household, the aggressor may commit domestic violence against the other parent, not the child, however the child may be present and witness the violence.
 In that case, family law judges are required to consider whether witnessing such violence harmed the child’s health.

 In a brand-new decision, the Colorado Court of Appeals considered a case where the mother had committed physical abuse against the father in the presence of the child.
 A.F.1In re: Parental Responsibilities of A.F., (Colo.App.
-2019) (Unpublished Decision).
+No. 19CA1537, Dec.
+3, 2020) (Unpublished Decision).

 In that case, the trial court found that the mother had committed spousal abuse by physically assaulting the father.
 And while the child was present for the violence, the trial court found no child abuse since “nothing happened to her,” and ordered joint decision-making.